stefanidisgeorge/empower/README.md

 controller will run your applications.

 - One or more Wireless Termination Points or WTPs.
-WTPs are the actual point of radio attachment for WiFi client, i.e. they are essentially WiFi Access Points implementing a split-mac architecture using the EmPOWER WiFi data-path.
+WTPs are the actual point of radio attachment for WiFi clients, i.e. they are essentially WiFi Access Points implementing a split-mac architecture using the EmPOWER WiFi data-path.

 - One or more Click Packet Processor or CPPs.
 CPPs are general purpose computers typically equipped with multiple Ethernet interfaces.
 They combine the switching capabilities of an OpenFlow switch with the processing capabilities of a server.
+Virtual Network Functions run on CPP as user-defined click script.

 Note: If you want to run EmPOWER as a WLAN Controller you do not need CPPs.
-Converselly if you want to us EmPOWER as a NFV orchestrator you do not need WTPs.
+Converselly if you want to us EmPOWER as a NFV Controller you do not need WTPs.

 Requirements
 -----------